jsreport/jsreport/tutorial/get-started.md

 Many other recipes should come in the near future, or you can even define your own.

 ## Extensions
 jsreport is designed to be highly extensible from the start.
-You can not only define your own recipes but you can also define your own extensions that will add special attributes to the templates or customize jsreport studio. jsreport ships out of the box with several extensions and if you want to read more about it, follow the next tutorial.
+You can not only define your own recipes but you can also define your own extensions that will add special attributes to the templates or customize jsreport studio. jsreport ships out of the box with several extensions and if you want to read more about it, follow the next tutorials.